tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 ### Indirect modifications and hidden side effects in TensorFlow control flow

 <!-- TODO(mdan) Refine this paragraph well - it's important -->
-Key Point: We recommend using functional style and immutable Python collections.
+Key Point: We recommend using a functional programming style and immutable Python collections.

 #### AutoGraph analyzes code to detect modifications

 One of the most important functions of AutoGraph is to rewrite Python control flow statements into equivalent TensorFlow ops.
-This process requires "wiring" variables in the Python code whose values are affected these statements control flow into the respective ops.
+This process requires "wiring" variables covered by these control flow statements into the respective ops.

-The examples below use a `while` loop, but the same notions extend to all control flow: `if` and `for` statements.
+The examples below use a `while` loop, but the same notions extend to all control flow such as `if` and `for` statements.

 In the example below, `x` needs to become a loop variable of the corresponding `tf.while_loop':